shreevatsa/pdf-explorer/README.md

-Some code that parses a PDF file into objects, and optionally (wip) displays them on a web page.
+Some code that parses a PDF file into objects.
+There's also some very preliminary WIP code to display the file structure on a web page.

 # What is this?

 At the lowest level, a PDF file is a sequence of 8-bit bytes.

-At the next lowest level (and almost just as useless), is a PDF file is a collection of **objects** (surrounded by a header and trailer).
+At the next lowest level (and almost just as useless), a PDF file is a collection of **objects** (surrounded by a header and trailer).
 The code here only concerns itself with this level.

-## Try it out

-Using from Rust code: `src/lib.rs` has a library that parses a PDF file into PDF objects.

-Web interface (WIP, calls the parser but does not display anything much yet):

-- Run `build.sh` and `python3 -m http.server` (or equivalent: https://gist.github.com/willurd/5720255), then access http://[::]:8000/, or
-- Visit https://shreevatsa.net/pdf-explorer/ (the trailing slash is important, unfortunately)

-## Old notes

-Writing a "pdf file object parser".
-Starting with parsing individual objects.
-There are 8 types of objects:
+Specifically, there are 8 types of objects:

 -   [x] Boolean Objects
 -   [x] Numeric Objects